chewern/react-vscode-git/README.md

     - To get VS Code to automatically initialize Git in all projects, enable Git in VS Code settings.
 For VS Code 2019 and above, this should already be done (unless the user changed it).
     To enable Git in VS Code: Go to File > Preferences > Settings.
 Type "Git: Enabled" in the search bar.
 Make sure that the box is ticked.
     - If you don't want to automatically initialize Git in all projects, and only for one project, do the following:
-    Type in terminal (within the project folder) `git --version` to check if Git is installed.
+        - Type in terminal (within the project folder) `git --version` to check if Git is installed.
 If there is an output "git version ...", it's already installed.
 If not, [download Git](https://git-scm.com/downloads/).
-    Next, update Git config with name and email (if not done before) by typing `git config --global user.name "Your Name"`.
+        - Next, update Git config with name and email (skip if already done) by typing in the Terminal `git config --global user.name "Your Name"` and `git config --global user.email "Your Email"`.
+        - To initialize the Git repository, go to the Source Control tab (`Ctrl+Shift+G`) and click `Initialize Repository` or type `git init {project-name}` in the Terminal.
 2. With this Git project, you can use the Git features on VS Code (such as branching, commiting changes).
 On VS Code, this is called Version/Source Control.

 ## Version/Source Control on VS Code